Petitions

 Further Information for people Organising and Submitting Petitions.

-A petition ideally with a covering letter identifying the organiser / submitter may be lodged with Council in a number of ways:
+Alternatively, a petition ideally with a covering letter identifying the organiser / submitter may be lodged with Council in a number of ways: